PREHISTORY: Ancient Mediterranean and Levant - RESEARCH and OUTREACH

 Description

-Each episode uses sensory storytelling, calm narration, and carefully framed hypotheses to help students understand how observation, cooperation, creativity, and care played a role in early domestication and community life, as well as perspective for a personal understanding of what is important for young people learning how to thrive on their own.
+This video series invites students to explore the Neolithic Revolution through short, evidence-based storytelling episodes that focus on everyday human experience, not just artifacts or timelines.
+Each episode presents one carefully framed reconstruction of Neolithic life, grounded in archaeological research from Anatolia, the Fertile Crescent, and the Mediterranean.
+Sensory storytelling, calm narration, and carefully framed hypotheses help students understand how observation, cooperation, creativity, and care played a role in early domestication and community life, as well as providing perspective for a personal understanding of what is meaningful for young people still shaping their values.

 What Students Learn